chew-z/Eumenes/README.md

 ## Some remarks

 * It takes time even for medium length playlists.
 There is a delay after adding each track to Apple Music to avoid being banned due to too many requests.
-* Give iTunes time - iTunes work asynchroniusly based on quues, it takes time to update local Library and process new additions.
+* Give iTunes time - iTunes work asynchronously based on queues, it takes time to update local Library and process new additions.
-* Wait a little before importing playlist from XML, it works better if tracks had been already processed and downloaded by iTunes
+* Wait a little before importing playlist from XML, import works better if tracks have been already processed and downloaded by iTunes
-* In a playlist set view to *Songs* and ad column with iCloud status.
+* In a playlist set view to *Songs* and add column with iCloud status.
 It helps to see what is going on.
 * If a playlist is marked with crossed cloud be patient, iTunes will mark it as OK once it processes all tracks.
 * If you get into trouble with tracks *No Longer Available*, *Error* try again.
 Run eumenes.py again on the same playlist.
 Remove playlist and add again.
 Etc.
 * Some pretty obvious tracks cannot be found (it is mostly technicality as they are not marked as *isStreamable*) I am working on it.